enp6s0/sent-decoder/readme.md

 ### TODO

-* Python object exports to enable stacking of higher level protocol analyzers on top of this thing
 * Actually decode SPC pulses, right now the decoder just skips over it
 * SENT pause pulse handling (don't have the traces/devices that does this to test yet)
 * A more robust method of separating SENT frames rather than just time interval...